Tatra National Park – updated 11 January 2023.

-Tatra National Park is located in the Tatra Mountains in the Lesser Poland Voivodeship, Małopolska region, in central southern Poland.
-Extending into Slovakia, the Tatras are the highest range of the Carpathian Mountains and they form a natural border between the two countries.
+The Park is located in the Tatra Mountains in the Lesser Poland Voivodeship, Małopolska region, in central southern Poland.
+Extending into Slovakia, the Tatras are the highest range of the Carpathian Mountains, with the highest peak being Rysy, which stands at 2,499 meters, and they form a natural border between the two countries.

 Poland and Slovakia have cooperated on efforts to protect the mountain range since the early 20th century and in 1992, the Polish and Slovakian national parks in the Tatras were jointly designated a transboundary biosphere reserve by UNESCO, under its Man and the Biosphere Programme.

 The Tatra National Park is 211 square metres in size and is headquartered in Zakopane.
-The Polish Tatras boast two dozen peaks exceeding 2000m, the highest of which is Mt Rysy at 2499m.
+The Polish Tatras boast two dozen peaks exceeding 2000m.
+The park offers visitors a wide range of recreational opportunities, such as hiking, mountaineering, skiing, and snowboarding, as well as fishing, bird watching and nature photography.
+There are many well-marked hiking trails, mountain huts and shelters.

 The landscape of the Tatras consists of sharp-edged towering peaks and numerous rock formations including narrow gorges, which drop hundreds of metres to icy lakes.
 There are no glaciers in the Tatras however patches of snow can be found at any time of the year.

 Caves, streams, waterfalls & lakes

 Within the Tatra National Park, you will find caves, streams, waterfalls and lakes.
 There are around 650 caves in the park and some are open to the public.
 The Wielka Sniezna cave system is the longest at 18 kilometres and also the deepest at 814 metres.
 The largest lake is Morskie Oko at 349.000 m² reaching depths of just over 50 m.